PlasmaPy/PlasmaPy/README.md

 ## Installation

-If you have [installed Python], you can install PlasmaPy with [pip] by
+If you have [installed Python] (version 3.8 or newer), you can install PlasmaPy with [pip] by running:
-running:
 ```Shell
 pip install plasmapy
 ```